prmr/JetUML/docs/functional/DarkMode.md

 ## Design

 There are two components that define the color scheme of the dark mode for the application: `ColorScheme`, an enum class, and a CSS file called `DarkMode.css`.
 Then, there are the scene graph components the color schemes are applied to.
-The graph components can also be categorized into two: the `Canvas` (and its diagram elements), and everything else.
+The graph components can also be categorized into two parts: the `Canvas` (and its diagram elements), and everything else.
 The everything else refers to components such as the `WelcomeTab`, `MenuBar`, and `ToolBar` - basically, everything that is outside the `Canvas`.
 Though broad, this is an appropriate categorization because the color scheme of the first is handled by `ColorScheme`, and the latter by `DarkMode.css`.

 ### Scene Graph

 In JavaFX, CSS is applied to `Node` objects hierarchically.
-That is, once CSS is applied to a `Node`, the styling will cascade down to all its children nodes.
+That is, when CSS is applied to a `Node`, the styling will cascade down to all its children nodes.
 Thus, coloring all graph components following a specific color scheme is a simple feat.
 It is done by adding the CSS file to the `Scene`, the top level container of the application.

-In JetUML, the CSS file is `DarkMode.css`, and it is applied to the scene of the JetUML application stage, and `DialogStage` by adding the path of the CSS file using `Stage#getScene().getStylesheets().add(String)`.
+In JetUML, the CSS file is `DarkMode.css`, and it is applied to the `Scene` of the JetUML application stage and `DialogStage` by adding the path of the CSS file through `getStylesheets().add(String)`.
 The following defines the `root` style class in `DarkMode.css`:

 ```css
 .root